 - Don’t forget to haggle.
-Haggling is a must if you are shopping in the markets of Peru, especially if you are a foreign.
+Haggling is a must if you are shopping in the markets of Peru, especially if you are a foreigner.
 If you see an item without a price tag, the price is definitely negotiable.

 - Did the vendor say it was handmade?
 Chances are, it is not.
 Handmade products are becoming increasingly hard to come by, especially affordable ones.
-That alpaca sweater you got for 35 soles is probably batchmade in a factory somewhere that isn’t Peru.
+That alpaca sweater you got for 35 soles is probably batch-made in a factory somewhere that isn’t Peru.

 - Browse around before you buy anything.
 There are hundreds of stalls selling the same souvenirs across Peru.
 You might be tempted to buy as soon as you stumble upon some, but trust me, wait.
-You will often find better deal and quality later on.
+You will often find better deals and quality later on.
 Cusco is THE BEST place in Peru for souvenirs as there are plenty of local markets.
 Lima is the second best place, but you should only buy from Miraflores Indian Market.